 Jonna Kina’s works often lies at the junction of sound, language and image.
 She exhibits her findings with a poetic yet objective visual language that activates the viewer, challenging them to think critically about what they are being presented with.

 Kina graduated from the Finnish Academy of Arts and from Aalto University, School of Arts, department of photography.
 She has also studied in the School of Visual Arts, New York and in Bezalel Academy of Art and Design, Jerusalem.
 Kina’s works has been widely presented in numerous solo and group exhibitions, such as Tokyo Photographic Art Museum; Espoo Modern Art Museum EMMA; Moscow International Biennale for Young Art; Galleria delle Carrozze di Palazzo Medici Riccardi, Florence; Dunkers Kulturhus, Helsingborg; Musée de l’Elysée, Lausanne; Hasselblad Foundation, Gothenburg; Kunsthalle, Helsinki; Museo Amparo, Puebla; Helsinki Art Museum; Sala Alcalá 31, Madrid; Finnish Museum of Photography, Helsinki.

-Kina has recently being awarded Below Zero Finnish Art Prize and her film “Arr. for a Scene” was selected by Nordisk Panorama as the “Best Nordic Short Film”.
-Also she was nominated for the VISIO Young Talent Acquisition Prize.
+Kina’s film “Arr. for a Scene” was selected by Nordisk Panorama as the “Best Nordic Short Film”.
+She was also awarded “Below Zero – Finnish Art Prize” and was nominated for the VISIO Young Talent Acquisition Prize.
 Kina’s works are represented in collections of such as Musée de l’Elysée, Fundación RAC – Foundation of Contemporary Art, The Museum of Contemporary Art Kiasma, Helsinki City Art Museum, Saastamoinen Foundation, City of Levallois, France, Finnish Museum of Photography among others.